-Biomass plants work in much the same way as a coal fired power station.
+Biomass power plants work in much the same way as a gas fired power station.
 The biomass, in our case waste wood, is processed, chipped and then burnt at really high temperatures.
 This heat is used to turn water into steam which then powers a turbine, generating electricity.
 This energy is then carried by cable to the national grid to be used across the region.

 Does burning biomass emit more harmful greenhouse gases than coal?

-No. We are anticipating our biomass power plant will save in the region of 150,000 tons of polluting CO2 every year.
+No. Our biomass power plant will save in the region of 150,000 tons of polluting CO2 every year.
 The difference between using biomass and coal or other fossil fuels is simply that the carbon released through burning biomass has only very recently been absorbed from the environment so is part of the existing carbon cycle, the carbon from fossil fuels was absorbed millions of years ago so when released adds to the carbon in the atmosphere.
 Furthermore, waste wood not collected and used in this way is often disposed in landfill, where it decomposes releasing methane, a gas around 20 times more harmful to the environment than CO2.